-“That was the best event!”
+“That was the best event of my studies!”
 That was the reaction of several participants after we welcomed Volkswagen’s Mr. Elektro, Thomas Ulbrich, to give a guest lecture on e-mobility at Munich Business School.
-The board member of Germany’s largest company with a market cap of over €152 billion, employing more than 670,000 globally, and now described by The Economist as having “set out to become the biggest computing company in Germany after SAP” (Schumpeter, 2021), presented and answered questions on the future of eMobility.
+The board member of Germany’s largest company with a market cap of over €152 billion, employing more than 670,000 globally, and now described by The Economist as having “set out to become the biggest computing company in Germany after SAP” (Schumpeter, 2021), presented and answered questions on the future of e-mobility.

-Students and faculty listened in as Mr. Ulbrich talked about his career, presented VW, the future of VW’s eMobility plans, and answered questions.
+Students and faculty listened in as Mr. Ulbrich talked about his career, presented VW, the future of VW’s e-mobility plans, and answered questions.
 The students were called upon to present their questions live and personally to Mr. Ulbrich.
 It clearly caught many students by surprise as they were on their way home from an internship, sitting at their home study area, or while sitting on their couch.
-Communicating directly with a VW board member was definitely a event to remember as bachelor’s and master’s students, and those working on a thesis about BEVs (Battery Electric Vehicle).
+Communicating directly with a VW board member was definitely a event to remember for bachelor’s and master’s students, including some who are working on a thesis on BEVs (Battery Electric Vehicle).
 Mr. Ulbrich interacted with the students encouraging them with the follow-up questions.

 Questions began with the topic of Mr. Ulbrich’s experience and learning during his time in China in the 1990s, where he admitted it was an adventure and the biggest learning experience he encountered.
 He said it taught him to not only do things in a different way but to also be happy about little things like being able to get a Coke.

 One of the most interesting projects he is working on is focused around software, as “the future is based 80% on software”.
-As a board member, he claimed the most difficult decision to make about eMobility was about which battery cell technology to use.
-The first challenge it poses is if a company is the first to embrace new technology it is a very expensive proposition and if a company is the first to embrace new technology, but on the other hand, the company is behind the market if it waits too long.
+As a board member, he claimed the most difficult decision to make about e-mobility was about which battery cell technology to use.
+The first challenge is to decide when is the right time to enter the market.
+On the one hand, it is very expensive proposition if a company is the first to embrace new technology, but on the other hand, the company is behind the market if it waits too long.